 In February and early March 1946, Chubby was at the Club Zombie, in Detroit.
 Then, she traveled to the Royal Palm in Indianapolis.
 By late March and April, it was the 440 Club in Indianapolis.
 These were the only appearances I could find for her that year.

 May 1947 found her at the Club Swing Bar in Dayton, Ohio for two weeks.
 This time, she was described as a "Personality Singer".
-There are no other appearances listed in 1947.

 On February 15, 1948, her mother, Leona Williams, married Thomas Fluker in Detroit.
 Sometime after he died in 1978, Leona would move to Kansas City.